Avoiding the Pitfalls: Understanding and Overcoming Deal Breakers in Relationships

 If the issue is that one of you doesn’t prioritize the relationship as much as, say, your career or friends, one may be taking the other for granted.
 If this is the case, it’s easy to develop a pattern of behaviour in which your relationship takes a backseat.

 To keep this from happening, ensure that you and your partner spend enough time together.
 Sure, this is difficult when you have several responsibilities and a busy schedule, but try looking for activities you can engage in together.
 Similarly, scheduling a date night each week can really make a difference in how happy you feel.

 Communicate, Communicate, Communicate

 This happens until you have an outburst.
-That’s when your partner realizes that the behaviour they thought was acceptable isn’t so.
+That’s when your partner realises that the behaviour they thought was acceptable isn’t so.
 This can put immense strain on the relationship because the behaviour will likely become a habit by then.
 Therefore, it’s much better to communicate things from the get-go, even if it feels awkward.

 Visit a Relationship Coach

 While communication is critical to a successful relationship, it’s not always easy to start.
 That’s where it helps to see a relationship coach.
 They use effective techniques to help create communication between both partners.
 And once you start, you can build off that momentum and use it to discuss more sensitive topics leading towards a healthy and fulfilling relationship.
 Additionally, they can help guide one partner on how to change their behaviour and the other partner on how they adjust or adapt.